It is useful to analyse similar-looking English expressions in order to prevent or stop their confusion

 The message is that registering a name is sufficient – nothing else is needed.
 The difference between the two expressions is that all that is stronger, emphasizing the absence of any other need: what means “the thing that” but all that means “all of the things that”, or “the only thing that”.

 An important grammatical point to note is the need to avoid *all what in Standard English: what is the equivalent not of that but of the thing that (see 145.
 Highlighting with “What” Sentences).
-Errors like *all what are discussed in detail in the post 133.
-Confusions of Similar Structures.
+Errors like *all what are discussed in detail in the posts 133/165.
+Confusions of Similar Structures 1/2.

 9. “Behave” versus “Behave Oneself”

-Behave is similar in meaning to act, whereas behave oneself means “avoid bad behaviour” or “not cause trouble”.
+Behave is similar in meaning to act.
+It cannot usually have an object noun after it, but -self words like oneself are an exception, the resultant meaning being “avoid bad behaviour” or “not cause trouble”.
 Behave and its derivative behaviour are often found in sociological and psychological writing, where interest in the actions of human beings is strong.
 Behave oneself is slightly patronising:

 (g) The children who behaved themselves were rewarded.